Printable Montessori Continent 3-Part Cards Make Geography Fun

 - Control card with picture and label together

-Since the concept of continents are pretty abstract for a young child, we first focused on picture matching and recognizing the Montessori colors of each continent.
+Since the concept of continents is pretty abstract for a young child, we first focused on picture matching and recognizing the Montessori colors of each continent.

 I also created a black-and-white version of the 3-part cards.
 These are perfect for coloring.
 Like most kids, mine love to color, so I knew this interactive version would capture their interest!